MarcCollado/magis/README.md

 * [Flashcards](https://github.com/MarcCollado/flashcards) — React Native Project
   * [Flashcards API](https://github.com/MarcCollado/flashcards-api) — Flashcards' backend

 ℹ️ This project was developed in 2018 during the Nanodegree under the name of "Would You Rather".
-Yet I [kept working](https://www.collado.io/blog/2018/would-you-rather-refactor) on it after the course, even to the point that I [changed its name](https://www.collado.io/blog/2018/magis-10), and has now become my go-to React playground — where to try new technologies before rolling them out into more mature, [React-based projects](https://github.com/MarcCollado/collado-io).
+Yet I [kept working](https://www.collado.io/blog/2018/would-you-rather-refactor) on it after the course, even to the point that I [changed its name](https://www.collado.io/blog/2018/magis-10), and has now become my go-to React playground — where I try new technologies before rolling them out to more mature [React-based projects](https://github.com/MarcCollado/collado-io) of mine.

 ⚠️ Because of that, this project lives in a permanent state of beta.
 And while I try to maintain it as stable as possible, you might come across some bugs or a few broken things here and there.

-Other than that, you should be fine, and if you'd like to see what I'm currently working on, please, visit my [now page](https://www.collado.io/now).

 ## About